pupilfirst/wd201-scripts/working-with-npm/write-first-node-program/README.md

 ## Using Node.js to display HTML

-We already have the necessary files created for our first application to be rendered over an HTTP server.
-Now we will create the Node.js program to render them.
+We have all the necessary files created for our first application.
+This will be rendered over a HTTP server.

+Let us write the Node.js program to render these pages.

-In the `index.js` previously created clear all the contents and start fresh.
+We already have an `index.js` file in our application.
+We will clear all the contents of the file and start fresh.

 First, include the `http` and `fs` modules in the application.